The Surprising Positive Knowledge Transfer in Continual 3D Object Shape Reconstruction: Single Object Shape Reconstruction Does Not Suffer from Catastrophic Forgetting

-In this section, we present a set of tasks that take a single image as input and output a reconstruction of the scene.
-We demonstrate that, unlike classification tasks, reconstruction does not suffer from catastrophic forgetting (Fig.~\ref{fig:assumptions}, second row).
-It is important to emphasize that the ``continual learning" algorithm used in this section is standard SGD run on each learning exposure with continuous representation learning.
-In other words, \emph{we do not need to utilize additional losses, external memory, or other methods to achieve good continual learning performance}.
-This is in stark contrast to the situation for the classification CL task.
+Tbl.~\ref{table:task} lists the five types of reconstruction tasks that we evaluate in this work, which include 3D, 2.5D, and 2D output domains.
+Our key finding is that CL tasks from each of these five types do not suffer from catastrophic forgetting.
+It is important to emphasize that the ``continual learning" algorithm used in this section is the simple fine-tuning strategy specified in Sec.~\ref{sec:problem_formulation}, that is known to perform very poorly for classification tasks.
+Specifically, \emph{we do not need to utilize additional losses, external memory, or other methods to achieve good continual learning performance}.